Contact us if you are interested to learn more about organizing a Biostats Day program for your students.

-Bridge to Biostats hosts a cohort of students in a Biostatistics-specific track of MSK’s Summer Exposure Program (SEP), which is designed to expose and provide support to underrepresented and under-resourced high school students interested in pursuing careers in the health professions.
-In addition to the college preparatory training that all SEP students receive, our Biostatistics students attend introductory statistics lectures, R coding labs.
-To demonstrate the relevance of statistics in medicine to all SEP students, we also host statistical thinking sessions (on subjects like data ethics, p-values, sampling, and correlation vs. causation), and guest lectures from MSK and the greater Biostatistics community.
-Summer 2022 will be our 2nd year of participating in the SEP and already look forward to Summer 2023!
+Bridge to Biostats hosts a cohort of students in a Biostatistics-specific track of MSK’s Summer Exposure Program (SEP) which is designed to expose and provide support to underrepresented and under-resourced high school students interested in pursuing careers in the health professions.
+In addition to the exposure and college preparatory training that all SEP students receive, our Biostatistics students attend introductory statistics lectures and R coding labs.
+To demonstrate the relevance of statistics in medicine to all SEP students, we also host statistical thinking sessions (on subjects like data ethics, p-values, sampling, and correlation vs. causation) and guest lectures from MSK and the greater Biostatistics community.
+We just completed the second year participating in the SEP and already look forward to Summer 2023!

 April 2022: BEAM 8th grade Biostats Day